 You can also use this Inventory Detail view to Enable Monitoring for a vCenter Server Element.
-This can be done when an Uptime Infrastructure Monitor Agent is installed on a VM, allowing Uptime Infrastructure Monitor to collect metrics that are more detailed than what is provided by the vCenter Server.
+This can be done when an up.time agent is installed on a VM, allowing up.time to collect metrics that are more detailed than what is provided by the vCenter Server.